 With 400,000 inhabitants, the capital of Majorca is also the seat of the Autonomous Government of the Balearic Islands.

 For city strollers, cyclists and hikers, now is the perfect time to visit the island of Mallorca.
-And for culture lovers, the Evolution Mallorca International Film Festival is a good excuse, drawing the international film industry to the island’s capital of Palma on the 26th of November.
+And for culture lovers, the Evolution Mallorca International Film Festival is a good excuse, drawing the international film industry to the island’s capital of Palma in autumn.

 Days begin a little later in Mallorca with only a few shops open before 10 am.
 For the perfect start, have breakfast at the Hotel Cort in Palma.
 From there you can reach the best addresses for shopping, sightseeing and watersport courses, all by foot.
 You can park your car underground in the Park de la Mar.